aunonno2024/aunonno2024/README.md

 ## About Me
 🔭 I’m currently working on **developing open-source software** that makes a difference.
-🌱 I’m constantly learning and growing my skill set in **Web Development, Desktop Application Development, Game Development!**.
+🌱 I’m constantly learning and growing my skill set in **Desktop Application Development, Mobile Application Development, Game Development!**.
 👯 I’m looking to collaborate on **innovative projects** with fellow enthusiasts.
 💬 Ask me about **anything tech-related**, and I'm happy to engage in a conversation!
 📫 How to reach me: **Through Linkedin & X. But i mostly available in X!**